Password @ Your Library

 Need to jumpstart your information research skills?

 - New to the CUHK Library?
-Library offers orientation sessions for undergraduate and postgraduate students in the beginning of the academic year to introduce a series of library services and facilities.
+The library offers orientation sessions for undergraduate and postgraduate students at the beginning of the academic year to introduce a series of library services and facilities.
 You can watch this 3-minute video for a brief overview of CUHK Library services.

 - Attend Library workshops to develop your skills in locating, managing, evaluating, and using information effectively for research and problem solving as well as academic honesty; learn skills in using digital scholarship software & tools, and know more about Research Data Management; and acquire maker skills in using various facilities and equipment in the MakerSpace.
 In addition to face-to-face workshops, you can learn in a virtual environment through the online tutorials.

 - If you are a postgraduate student and are uncertain about how to use the Library resources, make a research consultation appointment with a professional librarian for assistance with papers and research topics.
 You can also make an appointment with the Digital Scholarship Librarian for advice on digital scholarship projects.